azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Extending AzSK Module/Readme.md

 5) Verifying that the added control works:

-1) Put the local AzSK into the target policy for that run "iwr" that is echoed by Step-4 above.
+1) Put the local AzSK into the target policy.For that run "iwr" that is echoed by Step-4 above.

 2) Run grs for storage accounts and verify that the control is getting scanned: grs -s <subid> -rgns <resourcegroupname> -rtn Storage

-3) Run specific controlId across a couple of storage accounts in diff regions (the storage present AzSKRG one will pass 'eastus2' check):
+3) Run specific controlId across a couple of storage accounts in different regions (the storage present in AzSKRG will pass'eastus2' check):

 ```Powershell
     grs -s <subid> -ResourceGroupNames 'AzSKRG, <RG1>, <RG2>' -ResourceTypeName Storage -ControlIds 'Azure_Storage_Create_In_Approved_Regions'